ElisaCaraj/Pan-Species-Immunological-Response-Tool/README.md

 # Pan-Species Immunological Response Tool

+CLICK THIS LINK TO USE THE APP: https://pan-species-immunological-response-tool-mqpi484b7khep6deydiava.streamlit.app/

 **The goal of this project**
 Animals handle infections from viruses or bacteria differently.
 I built this tool to take genetic data from humans and animals, match up the genes they share, and see if their cells fight back diseases the exact same way (conserved) or differently (divergent).